A Taboo Topic: Alzheimer's and the Concept of Death With Dignity

-I have had a lot of time lately to reflect on the journey I watched my dad walk with Alzheimer’s that led to his passing.
-The journey was horrible for him, for Mom and for us, his family.
+I have had a lot of time lately to reflect on the journey I watched my dad walk with Alzheimer's, which led to his passing.
+The journey was horrible for him, for Mom, and us, his family.
 I worry that his journey could be mine in the future.
-I don’t have the same risk factors as my dad but I, unfortunately, have others that could lead to a similar path.
-Dad’s journey, and a gent I follow on Twitter, has caused me to go to a place I never thought I’d go: to explore death with dignity.
+I don't have the same risk factors as my dad, but I, unfortunately, have others that could lead to a similar path.
+Dad's journey and a gent I follow on Twitter has caused me to go to a place I never thought I'd go: to explore death with dignity.

 What is death with dignity?

-He made the decision to die with dignity, to legally choose his time of death, so he could avoid the horrendous type of death he would be facing.
+He decided to die with dignity, to legally choose his time of death, so he could avoid the horrendous type of death he would be facing.
 He talks about all of this openly; I have never read the likes of it before.
-I wanted to learn more, to reflect on what I might do if I became the victim of some form of dementia.
+I wanted to learn more to reflect on what I might do if I became the victim of some form of dementia.
 I also wanted to know if dying with dignity legislation applied to someone with dementia.

 The strict criteria for physician-assisted death

 I started by searching out what was legislated in different countries.
-I live in Canada but will start with what has been accepted in the USA.
+I live in Canada, but I will start with what has been accepted in the USA.
 Over 10 years ago, the discussion began.
 Currently, 8 states have laws that support physician-assisted death (PAD).1

 It would be difficult to apply the criteria to Alzheimer's